 Classico Ripasso Ca’ del Laito

-Bottles of the 2016 are available at Westchester Wine Warehouse in White Plains for $19.99, the 2016 is available for $23.99 at Suburban Wines & Spirits in Yorktown Heights, and the 2014 is available for $49.98 at Rye Brook Wine & Spirit Shop in Rye Brook.
+Bottles of the 2016 have sold at Westchester Wine Warehouse in White Plains and Suburban Wines & Spirits in Yorktown Heights for around $20-$24, while the 2014 recently went for $49.98 at Rye Brook Wine & Spirit Shop in Rye Brook.
 Both vintages are ready to drink now or can age for a few years.

 Classico Superiore Ripassa

-Bottles of the 2016, ready for drinking now, are available at Stew Leonard’s Wine & Spirits in Yonkers for $27.97, and the 2015, ready now or to age for a few years to increase its complexity, at Varmax Liquor Pantry in Port Chester for $26.99.
+Bottles of the 2016 or 2017, ready for drinking now, can typically be found at Stew Leonard’s Wine & Spirits in Yonkers for around $27.97, and 2015 or earlier, ready now or to age for a few years to increase its complexity, at Varmax Liquor Pantry in Port Chester for $26.99.

-The 2018, available at Wine Bazaar in New Rochelle ($26.49), shows memorable ripe, fruity flavors, that pair perfectly with grilled lamb and veal.
+The 2018, sold at Wine Bazaar in New Rochelle (about $26.49), shows memorable ripe, fruity flavors, that pair perfectly with grilled lamb and veal.
 Expect this wine to continue to improve, with increased concentration of flavors after a few years of aging.